Inflect logo

 Natural Disaster Risk

-Fulda has a low natural disaster risk profile, with an overall INFORM Risk score of 2.6 out of 10, as of September 2025.
-The region is not prone to significant seismic or severe weather events that impact uptime in other global markets.
+Fulda has a very low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+This operational stability makes it an ideal location for primary infrastructure and secondary disaster recovery sites.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business